liweim/TextLayoutLLM/README.md

 pip install -r requirements.txt
 ```

-## Dataset
+## Datasets and models

-All the datasets can be either downloaded from Google Drive: , or generated from the scripts.
+All the datasets can be either downloaded from Alipan: https://www.alipan.com/s/69biCNYgfz8, or generated from the scripts.
 For example, to generate
 dataset `TextLayoutQA`, run the following script:

 ```